 The importance of Local Servers and CDN Servers is related to the Time to First Byte for Multilingual SEO.
 Since, multilingual SEO focuses on different languages and audiences across different geographies, having multiple servers across every different country is important.
 A localized IP Address and local server can help a search engine to associate the specific section to the specific geography and language while helping users to connect and download the resources of the website faster.

-Benefits of local servers and CDN Servers for Multilingual SEO are listed below.
+The benefits of local servers and CDN Servers for Multilingual SEO are listed below.

 - Having a localized and personalized IP for every locale.